Best Practices for the Design of Accessible COVID-19 Home Tests

 IssueText layout with inconsistent information flow

-- Blocks of text are sometimes presented in different layouts, some left to right and others top to bottom, making following along cumbersome.
+- Blocks of text may be presented in different layouts, with some sequences of blocks reading left to right and others top to bottom, making following along cumbersome.

-- Lack of breaks in large blocks of text make the information difficult to digest and wide columns can make low-vision users dizzy.
+- Large, unbroken blocks of text make digesting information difficult, and wide columns make some users physically dizzy.

 IssueNumerous warnings embedded in copy

-Multiple warnings are presented inconsistently making it hard to locate them or allow the truly important warnings to attract the appropriate amount of attention.
+Warnings are presented inconsistently making it hard to locate them or allow the critical warnings to attract the appropriate amount of attention.